 Flight paramedics are necessary because medical emergencies are constantly occurring and trained professionals are needed to help save victims.
 A career as a flight paramedic is a rewarding choice if you are interested in helping to save people’s lives and want a job that offers exciting challenges and something new on a daily basis.

-A Flight Paramedic must possess the following qualities and skills:
+A Flight Paramedic should possess the following qualities and skills:

 Flight Paramedic Work Environment